 The loading phase will just waste your money and swell you up more than you would like.
 Men love the stacking segment, but most women don’t need it, and really don’t enjoy the overall swollen feeling and look loading gives.

-Just start taking 5 grams a day, every day, on training and non-training days.
+Can women take creatine?
+Sure, just start taking 5 grams a day, every day, on training and non-training days.

 Safety and Legal Issues (Clearing the Confusion…)